kieranjwhite/fezier/README.md

 draw_stroke stroke;
 //The same brush can be used across multiple strokes draw_strokeInit(&stroke, &brush, G_p_globals);
-// A stroke doesn't need to be destroyed when you're finished with it (currently).
+//Currently a stroke doesn't need to be destroyed when you're finished with it.
 </pre>

 <h3>Draw a curve</h3>